filakhtov/gentoo-use-docs/net-wireless/bluez.md

 # net-wireless/bluez

-### alsa
-Pass the `--enable-midi` option to the configure script.
-Enable support for the Low-Energy Bluetooth MIDI sequencers via the ALSA API.

-This flag should only be enabled if there is a need to use MIDI Synthesizer that advertises the MIDI Primary Service over Bluetooth.

 ### btpclient
 Pass the `--enable-btpclient` option to the configure script.
 Build and install the `btpclient` tool - a BTP (Bluetooth Test Protocol) client for qualification testing.